How to curb spending and tackle credit card debt

 - Earn more to offset your spending.
 Sometimes the best defense is a good offense, so look for alternative ways to fund luxuries.
 There are plenty of “gig economy” apps that let you earn cash for doing odd jobs when you want to work.
 And many people make extra money by selling goods and services on the side (think baking and babysitting).

 - Reduce, reuse and recycle.
 Look for ways to get more out of what you already have before you purchase something new.
 It’s almost always a better financial choice to keep your old car than buy a new one.
 Lego-obsessed children can stand to break and rebuild a set they already have from time to time.
-Keep only the streaming services you actually get use out of.
+Keep only the streaming services you actually use.
 And if you’re particularly courageous, this winter’s jeans can become next summer’s cut-off shorts (jorts).

 - Create a realistic budget (and stick to it).
 Sometimes you don’t realize just how much you’re spending until you write it down.
 Craft a budget that reflects your income and essential expenses like your rent or mortgage, utility bills, groceries, transportation and insurance.
 Allocate the remainder to non-essentials, and hold yourself responsible for staying within your limits.